Applies to England

-The following types of schools are eligible to receive an allocation of pupil premium.
+The following types of school are eligible to receive an allocation of pupil premium.

 Local authority-maintained schools

-- mainstream infant, primary, middle, junior, secondary and all-through schools serving children aged 5 to 16
+- mainstream infant, primary, middle, junior, secondary and all-through schools serving children in year groups reception to year 11

 - schools for children with special educational needs or disabilities